Anxiety & OCD Treatment During Times of Uncertainty - 5 CEUs

-- Social Workers: This workshop was originally approved for 5 core hours for social workers through the Georgia Society for Clinical Social Work, approval #070620; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval #070620.

-- Marriage & Family Therapists: This workshop was originally approved for 5 core hours for marriage and family therapists through the Georgia Association for Marriage and Family Therapy, approval #092-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #092-2020.

 - Georgia Marriage & Family Therapists: This workshop satisfies 5 "Core Hours" as an "on-demand/asynchronous" course.
 For more details about "On-Demand" hours, please see the blue highlighted section below.

 - Licensed in another state?
 Please see the yellow highlighted section below.

 - *Licensed in another state as a Counselor, Social Worker, or Marriage & Family Therapist?
 Most states will accept CEs for Counselors, Social Workers, & MFTs if that workshop has approved status from another state, and this workshop is approved for all three licenses in Georgia.
 Additionally, we have National Approval for all of our courses through the American Psychological Association (APA).Many states will also accept APA-approved courses, but please check your specific state rules and regulations.